BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 * Per cell-type population

-At the population level the calls are performed using BH-FDR correction.
-This means, for a given condition we collect a vector of p-values (for a particular gene across *n* libraries) and then we classify the gene as present if in one of the libraries the p.adjusted value is lower or equal to the cut-off desired.
+As described before at the cell-type population level the calls are performed using the BH-FDR correction for a particular condition (done on the fly).